curl/everything-curl/usingcurl-verbose.md

 The variables that are available are accessed by writing `%{variable_name}` in the string and that variable will then be substituted by the correct value.
-To output a normal '%' you just write them as '%%'.
+To output a normal '%' you just write it as '%%'.
 You can also output a newline by using '\n', a carriage return with '\r' and a tab space with '\t'.

-(The %-symbol is a special on Windows, where all occurrences of % must be doubled when using this option.)
+(The %-symbol is special on the Windows command line, where all occurrences of
+% must be doubled when using this option.)

 As an example, we can output the Content-Type and the response code from an HTTP transfer, separated with newlines and some extra text like this: